CDRT/mk_docs/docs/guides/ldmm/ldmm_top.md

 ```Get-LnvBiosUpdateUrl -MachineType '21AH'```
 ```Get-LnvBiosUpdateUrl```

+!!! info ""
-?> The device must be a Lenovo ThinkPad, ThinkCentre, or ThinkStation.
+    The device must be a Lenovo ThinkPad, ThinkCentre, or ThinkStation.

 ### Get-LnvBiosVersion